 3. Faculty members being considered for tenure prior to the beginning of the last year of the probationary period may withdraw from consideration without prejudice by written mutual agreement between the faculty member and the chairperson or equivalent administrator.
 Faculty members being considered for promotion may withdraw from consideration.
 The withdrawal from consideration for tenure or for promotion must be made prior to a decision by the President.
-For the procedures concerning the decision at the presidential level, refer to subparagraphs (6)(b)3. and (6)(c)3. of this regulation.
+For the procedures concerning the decision at the presidential level, refer to subparagraphs (6)(b)3. and (6)(c)3. below.

-4. Time spent by a faculty member with a tenure-accruing appointment under joint appointment or exchange within or without the State University System, on a duly established personnel exchange program of the University or on a special assignment for the benefit of the parent institution or for the University System, shall be considered academic service for the purposes of paragraph (3)(b) of this regulation-rule absent an agreement between the faculty member and the University to the contrary.
+4. Time spent by a faculty member with a tenure-accruing appointment under joint appointment or exchange within or outside the State University System, on a duly established personnel exchange program of the University or on a special assignment for the benefit of the parent institution or for the University System, shall be considered academic service for the purposes of paragraph (3)(b) above absent an agreement between the faculty member and the University to the contrary.
 In all such cases, the faculty member shall be so informed in writing at the time leave is granted.

-5. A semester (or a 19.5 week period for 12 month faculty) in which a faculty member is on a leave of absence shall not be considered academic service for the purposes of paragraph (3)(b) of this regulationrule unless the primary purpose of the leave is to conduct research or there is an agreement to the contrary in writing between the faculty member and the Office of the Provost entered into prior to the commencement of the leave.
-A semester (or 19.5 weeks for 12 month faculty) in which a faculty member is on reduced full-time equivalent (F.T.E.) compensated leave shall not be considered academic service for the purposes of paragraph (3)(b) of this regulationrule unless the primary purpose of the leave is to conduct research or there is an agreement to the contrary in writing between the faculty member and the Office of the Provost entered into prior to the commencement of the leave.
+5. A semester (or a 19.5 week period for twelve (12) month faculty) in which a faculty member is on a leave of absence shall not be considered academic service for the purposes of paragraph (3)(b) above unless the primary purpose of the leave is to conduct research or there is an agreement to the contrary in writing between the faculty member and the Office of the Provost entered into prior to the commencement of the leave.
+A semester (or 19.5 weeks for twelve (12) month faculty) in which a faculty member is on reduced full-time equivalent (F.T.E.) compensated leave shall not be considered academic service for the purposes of paragraph (3)(b) above unless the primary purpose of the leave is to conduct research or there is an agreement to the considered academic service for the purposes of paragraph (3)(b) above unless the primary purpose of the leave is to conduct research or there is an agreement to the contrary in writing between the faculty member and the Office of the Provost entered into prior to the commencement of the leave.

-6. The appointment or employment requirement for a tenured faculty member shall be consistent with the degree of effort and duration of time (academic year or 12-month appointment) in which the faculty member was granted tenure status.
-Refer to RegulationRule 6C1-7.003, F.A.C.
+6. The appointment or employment requirement for a tenured faculty member shall be consistent with the degree of effort and duration of time (academic year or twelve (12)-month appointment) in which the faculty member was granted tenure status.
+Refer to University of Florida Regulation 7.003.
 Faculty who have been appointed to a tenure accruing position at less than 1.00 full-time equivalent (FTE) will be awarded tenure at the percentage of full-time effort (FTE) assigned at the time of the initial appointment in the tenure accruing position.
 The appropriate academic department and college may submit a request to the Office of the Provost for a change to full-time tenure status for any faculty member who was granted tenure at less than 1.00 FTE, after the faculty member has completed a total of five (5) consecutive years of 1.00 FTE appointments.